 5. Secure Your Online Banking

 If you’re one of those people who do most of their banking activities online, then it’s quite obvious that you wouldn’t want cybercriminals to get their hands on your confidential information.
 By getting yourself a static IP address, you can secure your online banking account by only allowing your IP to gain access to it.

 PureVPN – The Best Static IP VPN Provider!

-Users can reserve their own clean, permanent IP address from Singapore, Canada, Hong Kong, Germany, Australia, United States, and more.
+Users can reserve their own clean, permanent IP addresses from Singapore, Canada, Hong Kong, Germany, Australia, United States, the UK, Malta and more.
 There are no limitations on bandwidth, and a generous 31-day money-back guarantee ensures that you plenty of time to test the service!